Phidippus apacheanus Chamberlin and Gertsch, 1929

 Basis for Listing

-Phidippus apacheanus is a common species in the southern United States from Florida to California.
+Phidippus apacheanus (a species of jumping spider) is a common species in the southern United States, from Florida to California.
 However, it appears to be of local occurrence north of 30° to 35°N latitude.
 It is rare in the Upper Midwest, known only from a few locations in southwestern Wisconsin and southeastern Minnesota.
-In Minnesota, the species is limited to undisturbed native prairie, a rapidly diminishing habitat type.
+In Minnesota, the species is limited to undisturbed native prairie, a rapidly diminishing habitat type (Minnesota's Remaining Native Prairie).
 Phidippus apacheanus has been collected at just three sites in the state, the most recent being from 1982.
-It was subsquently listed as a special concern species in Minnesota in 1996.
-Special concern spider species are those known from three or more sites in Minnesota, but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.
+It was listed as a special concern species in Minnesota in 1996.
+Special concern spider species are those known from three or more sites in Minnesota but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.

 Phidippus apacheanus is a large, stocky, showy jumping spider.
-The males are black with bright red-orange backs and rings on their legs.
-The females are similar, but also have a few black markings on their backs.
+The males are glossy black, with bright red-orange backs and rings on their legs; and in comparison to adult male Phidippus pius, the red-orange areas cover much more of the cephalothorax (head).
+Adult females have a pattern on the head similar to the males.
+According to Edwards and Hill (2008), the bright red scales are thought to mimic patterns of mutillid wasps (also called velvet ants).
+The females are similar, but also have a few, black markings on their backs.
 This species is often over 1 cm (0.4 in.) long, and the front of the jaws are iridescent.
+Maddison (2015) has revised the taxonomic classification for jumping spiders, placing Phidippus in the same group as Paradamoetas, Pelegrina, Sassacus, and Tutelina genera, which include three other state special concern species, and one state threatened species.

-In Minnesota, P. apacheanus is only known from dry prairie in the southeastern corner of the state, a diminishing habitat type.
-Elsewhere, the species has been found in a variety of open habitats, including sagebrush flats in Utah (W. Ehmann, pers. comm.).
+In Minnesota, P. apacheanus is known only from the southeastern corner of the state (The Blufflands) in dry prairie, a diminishing habitat type (Minnesota's Remaining Native Prairie).
+Elsewhere, the species has been found in a variety of open habitats including sagebrush flats in Utah.

 Biology / Life History

 Jumping spiders do not spin webs for catching prey.
-Instead, they construct small tent-like silken retreats under rocks or logs, or on plants, which they use at night and during hibernation.
-The females will also lay their eggs in them.
+Instead, they use silk to construct small, tent-like, silken retreats under rocks or logs or on plants, which they use at night and during hibernation.
+The females also lay their eggs in them.
 Jumping spiders are most active during the day, and they prefer sunshine.
 They tend to stay in their retreats on cloudy or rainy days.
-Jumping spiders are generally interested in whatever approaches them, and will often turn and face human observers, and may even advance towards them.
-They are generally harmless to people.
+Jumping spiders are generally interested in whatever approaches them and will often turn and face human observers and may even advance towards them.
+They are harmless to people.

 Conservation / Management